cflint/CFLint/README.md

 ## Filtering out specific processing results in specific folders

-Supply a `cflintexclude.json` file in ???
+Supply a `cflintexclude.json` file in the classpath
----TO DO START
-Where would such a file go?
----TO DO END

 ### Examples